dlangheiter-tgm/syt5-gek936-datamangement-dlangheiter-mhofbauer-lmarek/README.md

 ```
 This will build the application into the directory build.
 This can be hosted by any webserver (Apache, ...).

-### The db Server
+### The DB-Server
-The DB server is a simple couchbase server hosted in docker.
+The DB-server is a simple couchbase server hosted in docker.

 To run the db server go into the directory `server`.
 Then run
 ```shell script